Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If the LLC will hire employees or is owned by more than one member, an EIN is required.

 The EIN or Employer Identification Number (also referred to as a Federal Employer Identification Number, FEIN, or Federal Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies business entities for tax purposes.
+Like an individual’s social security number, the EIN identifies business entities for tax purposes.
 The EIN will be needed to hire employees, open a bank account, build business credit, register for business licenses and permits, file federal and state taxes, and more.

 Open an LLC Bank Account